sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/3_Deployment.md

 **EC2:**

---FMC and both the FTD are highlighted.
+- FMC and both the FTD are highlighted.
 ![instances](/static/images/deploy_ftd_fmc/INSTANCE_FTD_FMC.png)

 **FMC:**

---Open the FMC instance to see the public IP and other details of FMC.
+- Open the FMC instance to see the public IP and other details of FMC.
 ![fmc](/static/images/deploy_ftd_fmc/fmc_detail.jpeg)

 **FTD:**

--- FTD can also be expanded in the similar fashion
+- FTD can also be expanded in the similar fashion
 ![ftd](/static/images/deploy_ftd_fmc/ftd_detail.jpeg)